-For agricultural land uncultivated for two consecutive years, as well as for untidy urban buildings and land, the local council may increase the land tax or the building tax up to 500%, accordance with the conditions established by the decision of the local council.
+For agricultural land uncultivated for two consecutive years, as well as for untidy urban building and land, the local council may increase the land tax or the building tax up to 500%, in accord with the conditions established by the decision of the local council.

-The tax is adjusted annually with the inflation rate, until 30 April of the year in question and no as to once in three years, as it was previously performed.
-Late-payment interest accrues at 1% of the amorpast due, calculated for each month or part thereof.
-Building tax he Owners of buildings should pay building tax, except for cases where an exemption applies.
-The build tax rate is established by the local authorities with distinctions made between residential and non-residential destination.
-5% For residential buildings owned by individuals or legal entities, the tax is computed by applying a rate between 0.08% and 0.2% on the taxable value of the building, determined according to the legislatic force.
-The taxable value of a building varies, depending on the surface area, type of construction, loo etc. nian S ated On the other hand, for non-residential buildings owned by individuals, the tax is computed by applying rate between 0.2% and 1.3% on the taxable value of the building (ie, the acquisition value for building acquired within the past five years preceding the reference year; the value of the construction works the case of new buildings constructed in the past 5 years preceding the reference year; or the value of the value the valuation report, as the case may be). al In case of non-residential buildings, owned by individuals, for which the value of the building cannot be determined according with the aforementioned rules (eg., no valuation report) the building tax is determined by applying a 2% tax rate to the taxable base determined according to the law for reside buildings.
-In case of mixed usage, the tax is either determined proportionally or at full residential rates (eg, whe economic activity, or other economic circumstances detailed by the law). o set nual o, in For non-residential buildings owned by legal entities, the tax is computed by applying a rate between 0.2% and 1.3% on the taxable value of the building (eg, the last taxable value registered in the fiscal authorities' records; the value from the valuation report; the acquisition value for buildings acquired during the previous year; the value of the construction works, in case of new buildings, constructed previous year). ot In case the building owner, legal entity, did not update the taxable value of the building in the last the years, the building tax rate is increased to 5%.
+The tax is adjusted annually with the inflation rate, until 30 April of the year in question and no in three years, as it was previously performed.
+Late-payment interest accrues at 1% of the an past due, calculated for each month or part thereof.

+Real Estate in Romania - Tax and Legal Overview | Real Estate Investments as on the Building tax Owners of buildings should pay building tax, except for cases where an exemption applies.
+The build tax rate is established by the local authorities with distinctions made between residential and non-residential destination. he owner For residential buildings owned by individuals or legal entities, the tax is computed by applying a rate between 0.08% and 0.2% on the taxable value of the building, determined according to the legislatic force.
+The taxable value of a building varies, depending on the surface area, type of construction, loo etc. case On the other hand, for non-residential buildings owned by individuals, the tax is computed by applying rate between 0.2% and 1.3% on the taxable value of the building (ie, the acquisition value for building acquired within the past five years preceding the reference year; the value of the construction works the case of new buildings constructed in the past 5 years preceding the reference year; or the value of the value the valuation report, as the case may be). ounting S. In case of non-residential buildings, owned by individuals, for which the value of the building cannot be determined according with the aforementioned rules (eg., no valuation report) the building tax is determined by applying a 2% tax rate to the taxable base determined according to the law for reside buildings. al In case of mixed usage, the tax is either determined proportionally or at full residential rates (eg, whe economic activity, or other economic circumstances detailed by the law). o set nnual ngs For non-residential buildings owned by legal entities, the tax is computed by applying a rate between 0.2% and 1.3% on the taxable value of the building (eg, the last taxable value registered in the fiscal authorities' records; the value from the valuation report; the acquisition value for buildings acquired during the previous year; the value of the construction works, in case of new buildings, constructed previous year). dance In case the building owner, legal entity, did not update the taxable value of the building in the last the years, the building tax rate is increased to 5%. ot once nount For non-residential buildings owned by both individuals and legal entities, used for agricultural activi the building tax is calculated by applying a rate of 0.4% to the taxable value of the building.